- The Age of Exploration was a time when more people were exploring. It is also called the Age of Discovery.

 In 1831, Charles Darwin graduated from Cambridge University.
 He joined the crew of the HMS Beagle to survey the coast of South America.
 He saw rebellion in Río de la Plata, fossils in Bahía Blanca, observations in the Andes and finches in Galápagos.
 This made his mind happy, and he came up with one of the greatest theories in history: evolution.

-Christopher Columbus was born in Italy.
+Christopher Columbus was born in Italy and was one of the most famous explorers.
 He had a strong desire to travel when he was young.
 When he was a teenager, he went to sea and made Portugal his home.

 Columbus got money from the Spanish queen and king to go across the ocean.
 He set sail on August 3rd, 1492.
 Ten weeks later, he saw land because it was not Asia.
 It was, in fact, what we now call the Bahamas.